pgtipping/Synthalyst/memory-bank/progress.md

 - Further optimizing image loading
 - Implementing server-side rendering for critical pages
 - Adding more comprehensive structured data for different page types

+## Deployment Error Fixes [2025-03-13 02:30:00]

+### Fixed Issues

+- Resolved build errors related to missing components in the blog slug page
+- Created the following components:
+  - `ShareButtons`: Component for sharing blog posts on social media
+  - `CommentSection`: Component for viewing and adding comments to blog posts
+  - `RelatedPosts`: Component for displaying related blog posts
+  - `AIAssistant`: Component for the blog creation page
+- Added missing `Textarea` component for the UI library
+- Installed `critters` package for CSS optimization

+### Improvements

+- Implemented mobile-responsive design for all new components
+- Added proper accessibility attributes to interactive elements
+- Ensured proper error handling in all components
+- Used optimized image loading with the `OptimizedImage` component

+### Next Steps

+- Implement actual API endpoints for the blog functionality
+- Connect the components to real data from the database
+- Add authentication checks for comment submission
+- Implement analytics tracking for blog post views and shares